Vermont’s King Tuff last week released his first studio album in three years, Moo.

 The high-energy New York punks Downtown Boys have been out of sight for even longer, not putting out a new album since 2017.
 But the band is back with a new single, No Me Jodas, and plans to release the album, Public Luxury, at the end of June.

-Also, sharing a new song this week, the great jazz guitarist and composer Jeff Parker gives us Like Swimwear (part one) off his upcoming album Happy Today, which is set for a May release.
+Also sharing a new song this week, the great jazz guitarist and composer Jeff Parker gives us Like Swimwear (part one) off his upcoming album Happy Today, which is set for a May release.

-I didn’t discover Florida’s country-rock outfit Oldstar until late last year, but I’m glad I did!
+Elsewhere, I didn’t discover Florida’s country-rock outfit Oldstar until late last year, but I’m glad I did!
 Of the Highway was one of my favorite albums in 2025.

 Check out the new song, Whiskey.
-Clocking in at just over 5 minutes, this starts out as a ballad that builds amid some distorted guitar.
+Clocking in at just over 5 minutes, this starts out as a ballad that builds amid distorted guitar.

 Speaking of country, you should check out Jason P. Woodbury’s new album, Jason P. Woodbury & The Night Bird Singing Quartet, for more rootsy rock.
 Woodbury has been a music writer and editor for the excellent Aquarium Drunkard website.